vagmcs/Optimus/README.md

 ## Optimus

-Optimus is an experimental library for linear and quadratic mathematical optimization written in [Scala programming language](http://scala-lang.org).
+Optimus is an experimental library for Linear and Quadratic mathematical optimization written in [Scala programming language](http://scala-lang.org).

 ## Licence